Work hunting isn’t just about your resume - timing matters, too. A lot of people ask questions like "How early should you apply for a job?"

 Why this timeline works well:

-By starting early, you can reduce the stress and ensure you're in a strong position to make an informed decision once you receive offers.
+By starting early, you can reduce the stress and ensure you're in a strong position to make an informed decision once you receive job offers.

 It also gives you enough time to adapt your resume and cover letter based on the feedback you receive.